EmanuelOverflow/LSTM-TensorSpark/README.md

 Implementation of a LSTM with [TensorFlow](https://www.tensorflow.org/) and distributed on [Apache Spark](http://spark.apache.org/)

-There are provided three different implementations:
+There are provided two different implementations:

 - Distributed on Spark;
 - Standalone;